 Please note- Our web servers receive PHP updates from two sources:

-(1) CloudLinux: Our web hosting plans (shared, professional, enterprise plans) all run on the CloudLinux operating system, and CloudLinux typically distribute a new PHP version within a few weeks of its general release.
+(1) CloudLinux: Our web hosting plans (shared, reseller, enterprise plans) all run on the CloudLinux operating system, and CloudLinux typically distribute a new PHP version within a few weeks of its general release.
 Please check your cPanel hosting control panel and look for the option "Select a PHP Version" to switch between different versions.